Isabelle Friedrich McTwigan

 I think so!
 Could you talk a little bit about the work — maybe the candle to start?
 I know you went through a candle phase of sorts.

-One is a painting and the other is a transfer.
-I copied the transfer as a painting and tried to replicate the dappling in paint.
-This is the painting.
+It's one of two works where one is a painting and the other is a transfer.
+I copied the transfer as a painting and tried to replicate the dappling in paint, and this is that painting.
 The candle series became a way to use one motif to move through different ways of painting.
 That’s when things started to get more abstracted.

 This textual language—painting gestures, replicating printmaking, and actual printmaking—started pushing through into other pieces.
 All of these works have printing elements within the painting.